ANCORA: Learning to Question via Manifold-Anchored Self-Play for Verifiable Reasoning: Abstract

 \section{Abstract}

-We propose a paradigm shift from learning to answer to \textbf{learning to question}: can a language model generate verifiable problems, solve them, and turn the resulting feedback into self-improvement without human supervision?
-We introduce \textbf{ANCORA}, an anchored-curriculum framework in which a unified policy alternates between a Proposer that synthesizes novel specifications and a Solver that produces verified solutions.
-ANCORA rests on three load-bearing mechanisms: a \textbf{two-level group-relative update} that couples Proposer advantages across specifications with Solver advantages across solution attempts; \textbf{iterative self-distilled SFT} that projects the base model onto its valid-output manifold before RL; and a \textbf{UCB-guided Curriculum DAG} that grows only through strictly filtered, novel, Solver-verified specifications.
-These stabilizers are necessary because sparse verifier feedback otherwise drives Proposer collapse even under MLRL-aligned rewards.
-Instantiated in Verus, ANCORA lifts Dafny2Verus pass@1 from a 26.6\% SFT baseline to 81.5\% in the test-time-training setting under 0-shot evaluation, outperforming the PSV self-play baseline by 15.8 points despite PSV using 1-shot inference; in a separate transfer setting, training from Dafny2Verus seeds yields 36.2\% and 17.2\% pass@1 on held-out MBPP and HumanEval.
+We propose a paradigm shift toward \textbf{open-ended curriculum self-play}: rather than learning to answer on a fixed prompt set, a unified policy learns to question---generating verifiable problems, solving them, and turning verifier feedback into self-improvement without human-annotated solutions.
+We introduce \textbf{ANCORA}, in which the policy alternates between a Proposer that synthesizes novel specifications and a Solver that produces verified solutions, anchored by three load-bearing mechanisms: a \textbf{two-level group-relative update} coupling Proposer advantages across specifications with Solver advantages across solution attempts; \textbf{iterative self-distilled SFT} projecting the base model onto its valid-output manifold before RL; and a \textbf{UCB-guided Curriculum DAG} whose policy-induced problem set can provably expand under self-composition.
+Without these stabilizers, sparse verifier feedback drives Proposer collapse even under MLRL-aligned rewards; with them, ANCORA bootstraps a verifiable curriculum from zero human solutions.
+Instantiated in Verus, ANCORA lifts Dafny2Verus pass@1 from a 26.6\% SFT baseline to 81.5\% in test-time training (TTT, 0-shot), outperforming PSV self-play by 15.8 points despite PSV's 1-shot inference; in a transfer setting, training from Dafny2Verus seeds yields 36.2\% and 17.2\% pass@1 on held-out MBPP and HumanEval.